kevintage83/metricImperialConverterAPI/README.md

 ```

 ## Contributing
-Pull requests?
-No, thank you!
-This repo is primarily here to serve as a topic of dicussion among developers.
+At this time, I am not handling pull requests; this repo is primarily here to serve as a topic of dicussion among developers.
 Normally, if this were a repository where pull requests were welcome, I would ask that (for major changes, at least) you please open an issue first to discuss what you would like to change... but this is currently not the case.

 I would also ask that you please make sure to update tests as appropriate.